 Tutoring is offered upon request from the student.
-The student will make arrangements to seek tutoring by speaking to the Faculty The Faculty will inform the student of the time(s) and Instructor who will provide the necessary tutoring.
-Up to two hours per week is offered by TCI without cost to the student.
+The student will make arrangements to seek tutoring by speaking to the Faculty The Faculty will inform the student of the time(s) and Instructor who will provide the necessary tutoring during designated office hours.
+Additional tutoring hours are billed at \$50 per hour.